Colony collapse disorder: Malnutrition

 Other researchers have speculated that colony collapse disorder is mainly a problem of feeding the bees a monoculture diet when they should receive food from a variety of sources/plants.
-In winter, these bees are given a single food source such as corn syrup (high-fructose or other), sugar and pollen substitute.
+In winter, these bees are given a single food source such as corn syrup (high-fructose or other), sugar, and pollen substitute.
 In summer, they may only pollinate a single crop (e.g., almonds, cherries, or apples).
-The monoculture diet is thus attributed to bee rentals and migratory bee keeping.
+The monoculture diet is thus attributed to bee rentals and migratory beekeeping.
 While it is claimed that single pollen diets are greatly inferior to mixed pollen diets, there are a few pollens, however, that are acceptable for honey bees to be introduced to exclusively, including sweet clover and mustard.

 A study published in 2010 found that bees that were fed pollen from a variety of different plant species showed signs of having a healthier immune system than those eating pollen from a single species.
 Bees fed pollen from five species had higher levels of glucose oxidase than bees fed pollen from one species, even if the pollen had a higher protein content.
 The authors hypothesised that CCD may be linked to a loss of plant diversity.
-Researches found a proper diet that does lead to a healthy honey bee population.
-"The authors recommended a diet containing 1000 ppm potassium, 500 ppm calcium, 300 ppm magnesium and 50 ppm each of sodium, zinc, manganese, iron and copper."
-A 2014 studies found that bees fed high-fructose corn syrup or sugar shows downregulation in several genes related to protein metabolism and oxidation reduction as compared to those fed the similarly low-protein honey.
+Researchers found a proper diet that does lead to a healthy honey bee population.
+"The authors recommended a diet containing 1000 ppm potassium, 500 ppm calcium, 300 ppm magnesium, and 50 ppm each of sodium, zinc, manganese, iron, and copper."
+A 2014 study found that bees fed high-fructose corn syrup or sugar show downregulation in several genes related to protein metabolism and oxidation-reduction as compared to those fed similarly low-protein honey.

-A 2013 study found that p-Coumaric acid, which is normally present in honey, assists bees in detoxifying certain pesticides.
+A 2013 study found that p-coumaric acid, which is normally present in honey, assists bees in detoxifying certain pesticides.
 Its absence in artificial nutrients fed to bees may therefore contribute to CCD.